sirech/talk-humane-on-call-alerting/presentation.md

 - as I said I want to talk about alerting
 -- the on-call topic is much more than alerts
-- I'll be focusing the rest of the talk on alerting dysfunctions -- What are they
+- I've spent the past two years in full-time on-call, and have operated applications as a developer before that
--- How to fix them
+- This are some of the dysfunctions I've found

 ---